likebike/PyHPy/src/www/code/README.txt

     2)  It mounts some important core things, like /dev /proc /sys and /tmp.

-    3)  If the MOUNT_HOST=1 environment variable is set, it mounts a bunch of other things that allow you to have full access to your host system from the chroot.
+    3)  If the MOUNT_HOST=1 environment variable is set, it mounts a bunch of other things in /mnt/host that allow you to have access to your host system from the chroot.
+WARNING:  If you do this, it is especially important to remember to 'stop' the chroot before you delete the chroot directory!
+Otherwise, you will end up deleting everyting on your host computer as well!

     4)  Runs the '/nomake/boot.sh' script in the CHROOT.
 This script executes *inside* the chroot environment.
 The behavior of this script is specific to the chroot image.
 It might start a web server, mount a samba share, or even start a graphical XFCE session.

-    5)  It creates a '/nomake/.RUNNING' file in your chroot to indicate that the chroot has already been started.
+    5)  It creates a '*000_RUNNING' file next to the nomake environment directory (not in the chroot -- in the directory one level above this README.txt file).
+The purpose of this file is to remind you that the chroot environment is currently running.
+This helps to avoid deleting chroots that have active mounts inside of them (and thereby accidentally deleting stuff on your host system).

     It is fine to run the 'start' script multiple times.
 It does not do anything if the work is already done.

-    Note that it is *possible* to 'run' stuff without running 'start' first, but you'll be lucky if the commands work because important pieces of the system will be missing or turned off.
+    Note that it is sometimes possible to 'run' stuff without running 'start' first, but this only works for very simple things because important pieces of the system will be missing or turned off.

     ==============   RUN   ==============